russmatney/log.gd/docs/homepage.md

 `Log.todo()` is treated as a `WARN`-level log by default, but can be changed to an `INFO`-level log in Project Settings or via `Log.disable_warn_todo()`.

+### Optionally Customizable Timestamps!

+Log.gd can prepend timestamps to log lines if needed.

+The timestamp options available are a Unix timestamp, the ticks in microseconds or nanoseconds, and human readable in 12 or 24 hour time.

 ## Public API